 In Season 6, the map was further changed as Hammond Industries continued developing on it.
 New passageways and tunnels are added, as well as new settlements (Countdown and Staging) and new usable panels, or "Blast Walls".
 Mirage Voyage, as well as the roaming Train, were also removed.

 Added in Season 7, Olympus is a utopian city floating in the clouds above the planet Psamathe.
 However, it was evacuated 40 years after an accident led to the creation of a massive bubble of Phase energy, which has been growing unstable.

-Players can find a variety of weapons in the battlefield, each split into five ammo types (Light, Heavy, Energy, Shotgun, and Sniper).
+Players can find a variety of weapons in the battlefield, each split into six ammo types (Light Rounds, Heavy Rounds, Energy Ammo, Shotgun Shells, Sniper Ammo, and Arrows).
 While all weapons (with some exceptions) have the same rarity, weapon attachments vary in rarity.